trineshchetty/oreilly-ai-kata/docs/llm/adr-claude.md

 We will use Claude 3.5 Sonnet as the LLM of choice as CLaude 3.5 Sonnet is good at writing code and has larger context windows compared to ChatGPT.

 Consequences
-What becomes easier or more difficult to do because of this change?
+What becomes easier or to do because of AWS Bedrock LLM?
+AWS Bedrock stands out for its flexibility, scalability, and integration with the AWS ecosystem, making it an ideal choice for businesses looking to build AI-powered applications.
+It simplifies access to multiple LLMs without requiring ML expertise or infrastructure management, allowing teams to focus on innovation and delivering value.

+For Tthis project, Bedrock can power features like:

+Conversational AI for customer interactions.
+Personalized shopping experiences.
+Automated content generation (e.g., product descriptions).